Dehghanni/Teofl/writing.md

   * \*\*When working on a project, it's better for classmates or colleagues to communicate

     face to face than sending emails\*\*
-* Convey better -\&gt; obviates the risk of misunderstanding, assemble together, deliberation make collective/joint/combined decisions -\&gt; Ex: work on the same tasks
+* Convey better -> obviates the risk of misunderstanding, assemble together, deliberation make collective/joint/combined decisions -> Ex: work on the same tasks
-* If only one member does not have access to net -\&gt; project will be stopped, lead to project postponement -\&gt; meet the deadlines -\&gt; fall behind on their work and lose the market.
+* If only one member does not have access to net -> project will be stopped, lead to project postponement -> meet the deadlines -> fall behind on their work and lose the market.
 * Email/video conference obviates the need to collocate members and reduces ambiguity in commander's intention.
   * \*\*It's better to complete a project and then start another one than to do several things at